-Maxwell House coffee has a legal foothold on the statement, “Good to the last drop,” but there are many wines this writer enjoys at home that fits this decree as well.
-For many, it applies simply because they want to enjoy what they paid for completely.
-For others it’s about extending the experience for those wines that can withstand the time.
-What is one to do, then, if, for some crazy reason, the bottle cannot be finished in one sitting?
-There are ways to preserve your wine and there are reasons why you should do so effectively.
+Maxwell House coffee has a legal foothold on the statement, “Good to the last drop,” but there are many wines that fit this decree as well.
+We want to extend the experience, and fully enjoy the bottle.
+There are ways to preserve wine and reasons why you can do so effectively.

 Oxygen: Wine’s Nemesis

-Oxygen is a threat to wine practically throughout the entire winemaking process, save for a few points during fermentation where oxygen at the right time can often enhance resulting flavors, aromas and color.
-Once in the bottle or in your glass, extensive exposure to air can eventually “oxidize” the wine into a chemical compound called acetaldehyde, which smells like rotten apples in large amounts, and further into acetic acid, which smells and tastes like vinegar.
-Prevention of air exposure is much more critical for white wines than reds mostly due to the abundance of tannins, which are more abundant in red wines due to skin contact, and anthocyanins, which are responsible for color in grape skins prolonging the oxidization effects described above.
+Oxygen is a threat to wine throughout the winemaking process, save for a few points during fermentation where oxygen at the right time can enhance resulting flavors, aromas and color.
+Once in the bottle or your glass, extensive exposure to air can “oxidize” the wine into a chemical compound called acetaldehyde, which smells like rotten apples, and further into acetic acid, which smells and tastes like vinegar.
+Prevention of air exposure is more critical for white wines than reds mostly due to the abundance of tannins, which are present in red wines due to skin contact, and anthocyanins, which are responsible for color in grape skins prolonging the oxidization effects described above.

-Ok, now that I told you that oxygen is bad, I need to tell you that some oxygen exposure is good and can actually enhance the aromatics and flavor profiles of some wines.
-Ah, this lovely world of wine we live in.
-To be fair, in this case we should be talking about aeration, which is the deliberate and controlled exposure to oxygen through the means of decanting and breathing, which aims to encourage the revealing of the wine’s bouquet.
-It’s precisely for this reason we swirl our glass before digging our nose in the bowl.
+Some oxygen exposure is good and can actually enhance the aromatics and flavor profiles of some wines, sometimes known as aeration, which is the deliberate and controlled exposure to oxygen through decanting and breathing, which aims to reveal the wine’s bouquet.
+It’s precisely for this reason we swirl our glass before placing our nose in the bowl.

 There are many devices available to help preserve wine and protect it from extended exposure to oxygen.
 They fall into the following categories:

 With the aim to prevent air from entering the wine, vacuum and pump devices have been developed to remove air from open wine bottles.
-They are as simple as using a hand-pump that sucks the oxygen from the remaining head space in the bottle or more automated systems like the SoWine by Transtherm which can ensure your wine stays fresh for up to 10 days.
+They are as simple as using a hand-pump that sucks the oxygen from the remaining head space in the bottle or more automated systems which can ensure your wine stays fresh for up to a week.